Sunday, October 31, 2010

 And there was one almost-moment - - a punch line left unverbalized, so I'll do the honors:

-In response to an audience question about the job market for graduates up north, Walker said he had recently been at UW-La Crosse, and upon learning that few graduates had job offers in hand, though it would help would help to out-of-state businesses two years income tax forgiveness if they moved business to Wisconsin.
+In response to an audience question about the job market for graduates up north, Walker said he had recently been at UW-La Crosse, and upon learning that few graduates had job offers in hand, thought it would help if out-of-state businesses were awarded two years income tax forgiveness if they moved business to Wisconsin.

 I thought Walker was going to suggest that those UW-La Cross seniors should drop out before graduating - - as he did from Marquette - - but neither candidate made the connection.